 In 2003, the article by Frederick F. Reichheld "The One Number You Need to Grow" appeared in the Harvard Business Review.
 It is considered the birth date of the Net Promoter Score (NPS) methodology, which in the following years gained big popularity thanks to the usage of online surveys and a very simple implementation.

 In Poland, online surveys began to develop in the second half of 2000.
 MySurveyLab was founded in 2009 and quickly gained recognition of both large and small companies.
-In 2017, MySurveyLab provides the first mobile application (for Android and iOS) that allows you to collect offline data.
+In 2017, MySurveyLab provides the first mobile application (for Android and iOS) that allows you to collect data offline.

 The area of online research is developing rapidly and is constantly replacing paper and telephone surveys.
 Yes.
 This is not a mistake.
 Paper surveys are still used by companies and research agencies.
 The selection of online surveys is determined by price, availability and easiness of use.
 We predict that in the future more and more companies will implement Do-It-Yourself (DIY) platforms, also more and more projects will use BIG DATA and AI technologies.
 Especially in the area of data management and analysis.